I Won't Get Fooled Again.

 Personally, I never could understand the fascination with the very pricey and overrated Movenpick restaurants.
 Although, I will say that the apple strudel with a scoop of vanilla bean ice cream was pretty amazing.

 Since my route was within the downtown area of Toronto, I serviced all the Movenpick’s with ice cream.
 The busiest location by far was the Yorkville restaurant right beside the Four Seasons Hotel.
 During the summer months I would make a minimum three deliveries every week and each delivery was a very time consuming process.
-If I was lucky I would get a parking spot on the street close to the restaurant.
-I would be able to finish my twenty plus 100 litre cart load trips to the kitchen’s back door in about an hour.
+If I was lucky I would get a parking spot on the street close to the restaurant and I would be able to finish my twenty plus 100 litre cart load trips to the kitchen’s back door in an hour.
 However, on most days I was unlucky and the deliveries would take me much longer.

 The guy who approached me that afternoon looked different.
 He looked like he could have been on his lunch hour from one of the many higher end retail outlets at the nearby Hazelton Lanes.
 He showed me a men’s diamond ring in his hand and said he needed a couple hundred dollars for his rent or he would be evicted.
 Right away I assumed the ring had been stolen as he handed it to me to look over.
 I remember the ring feeling solid with the weight of a small rock and I could clearly see 18k was stamped on the inside of the band.